 These lawyers may adjudicate on any matter related to the WASPA Code of Conduct where a complaint has been lodged.
 All completed adjudications are posted publically on the WASPA web site.
 The adjudicators may sanction any infraction, which may include fines, suspensions, remedies, refunds, expulsion, or any combination thereof.

-WASPA also has two media monitors who check advertising, and test all services on a daily basis, for compliance with its rules.
+WASPA also has a compliance department who check advertising, and test services on a daily basis, for compliance with its Code of Conduct.

 WASPA is also a prominent member of the International Audiotext Regulators Association.